Can Easter Eggs really kill dogs?

 The severity of these symptoms depends on the type of dog and the amount of chocolate consumed.

-The signs of theobromine poisoning appear between 4 and 24 hours after the chocolate has been consumed.
-If your dog displays any or all of these symptoms, then contact your vet immediately.
+The signs of theobromine poisoning appear between 4 and 24 hours after consuming chocolate.
+If your dog displays any or all of these symptoms, contact your vet immediately.

 Teach your Dog to “Leave It”